NathanCarriere/NathanCarriere.github.io/How to Host a Resume on Github with Markdown and Jekyll.md

 **I can see the README on Github Pages but not my resume.
 What's wrong?**

 - If this is the case, there's a good chance you're just looking at the wrong URL.
-You can access different "pages" of your site by changing it from,
+For example instead of viewing `https://www.RepositoryName`, you might want to go to `https://www.RepositoryName/`.